hwbllmnn/map-to-appcontext/README.md

 # What it is

-This creates an appcontext for use in [SHOGun](https://github.com/terrestris/shogun2).
+This creates or modifies an appcontext for use in [SHOGun](https://github.com/terrestris/shogun2).

 # Install